: Non-breeding. and mid Jun-early Sep often in small flocks and almost always sub-adults, along especially in lower Blue Hill Bay.

 : especially along the Dec-Mar.

 Miscellany: White-winged Scoters breed mostly west of the 100th meridian.
-The northern and eastern parts of the population winter on the east coast mostly between Long island and the Chesapeake Bay and the southern and western populations winter on the west coast.
-There's a lake in Saskatchewan where roughly half the females with known migration routes migrated to the Atlantic and half to the Pacific.
+The northern and eastern parts of the population on the east coast mostly between Long island and the Chesapeake Bay and the southern and western populations on the west coast.
+There's a lake in Saskatchewan where roughly half the females with known routes migrated to the Atlantic and half to the Pacific.

 Last Updated: August 1st, 2024